poornachandra24/KAIO-SIGHT-/docs/architecture/hardware_optimization.md

 ## Optimizations Implemented

 ### 1. Native Bfloat16
-We bypassed 4-bit quantization (BNB) which causes kernel crashes on ROCm.
+We use 16-bit LoRA (Bfloat16) instead of 4-bit quantization (BNB) to ensure maximum stability and performance on MI300X.
 *   **Benefit:** 100% utilization of MI300X matrix cores.
 *   **VRAM Usage:** ~17GB / 192GB (leaving massive headroom for context scaling).